goldstack/goldstack/workspaces/docs/docs/templates/email-send/getting-started.md

   .promise();
 ```

-Note it is also possible to add additional files into the `src/` directory of this module.
+Note it is also possible to add additional files into the `src/` directory of this template.
 This can be a good place to implement an interface specific to your application needs.